crosswalk-project/crosswalk-website/documentation/getting_started/run_on_tizen.md

         app:~> xwalkctl --install /home/app/xwalk-simple.xpk

-    The path to the xpk file can be absolute or relative.
+    The path to the xpk file must be absolute, otherwise the installer won't work.

     The output from this command will end with something like this: